 The fourth file defines static routes.
-In the console server example in the router is a gateway router and thus its IP address is configured in this file to be the default gateway.
+In the console server example in Figure 49: CAS diagram with various authentication methods the router is a gateway router and thus its IP address is configured in this file to be the default gateway.
 Other static routes are also configured in this file.
 If you will be managing servers through a LAN, you don't need to alter this file.
 If you will be managing via Internet, you will be connecting through a router, and thus need to modify this file.
 You would get the IP address from your Network Administrator.
 The default contents of this file are:

+'''

 route add default dev eth0

+'''